 - Head and neck

-Our services extend beyond the care we provide.
-We bring hope and healing to patients and families and them make the best choices for their situations.
+You'll find our services extend beyond the care we provide.
+We bring hope and healing to patients and families and help them make the best choices for their situations.

 Investment in Technology

-2017 marked the tenth anniversary of the opening of MaineGeneral's Harold Alfond Center for Cancer Care.
-Read about the milestone
+2018 marked the eleventh anniversary of the opening of MaineGeneral's Harold Alfond Center for Cancer Care.